samtap/fang-hacks/README.md

 - Dropbear SSH/SCP/SFTP
 - A script controls the IR filter and LEDs
 - Manage the device via the status page ```http://device-ip/cgi-bin/status```

+## License
+Any files in this repo that are not already licensed (i.e. my scripts and tools but *not* 3rd party binaries like busybox, dropbear et.al) are licensed under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).